ZeFish/Iris-Theme-OmniFocus/README.md

 Will try to keep it updated along with the future enhancement OmniGroup will add on the theme capabilities.

 Don't hesitate to give me your suggestions.
 I am mainly having fun playing with this but I'm not in any way a  designer.
+You can also modify the theme to your need by downloading [OmniFocusColor](https://omnistaging.omnigroup.com/omnifocuscolors/) and suit it to your eyes.

 ### Feature
 * Evertything is grayed except for active task